-- Specify security requirements for the application as it is designed to run in its planned operational environment. - A project team must define quality gates (e.g. all compiler warnings must be fixed before committing code), these are defined for each phase of the development and are negotiated with a security advisor. - Bug bars must be defined which can be seen as quality gates for the entire project, e.g. no known vulnerabilities in the application with a "critical" or "important" rating at time of release.
+- Security and privacy needs to be identified "up front" - Requirement analysis at project inception includes specification of security requirements for the application as it is designed to run in its planned operational environment. - A project team must defined quality gates (e.g. all compiler warnings must be fixed before committing code), these are defined for each phase of the development and are negotiated with a security advisor. - Bug bars must be defined which can be seen as quality gates for the entire project, e.g. no known vulnerabilities in the application with a "critical" or "important" rating at time of release.